• Skip to main content

 Run, hike, or bike the 3.2-mile multi-use Raccoon River Park Trail that loops around Blue Heron Lake.
 You’ll especially enjoy the part of the trail that runs right between the lake and the Raccoon River.
 Part of the path is paved, and part is gravel.

-The trail can be accessed from the boat ramp parking area, straight ahead from the main entrance.
+The trail can be accessed from the boat ramp parking area, straight ahead of the main entrance.
 Or you can hop on the trail near the parking lot at the softball complex on the north side of the park.

 A short unmarked hiking trail is on the park’s east side, near the dog park.
 From the main gravel trail, head west on the path.
 From here, you can access several fishing areas or explore the shores of the lake.